doyousketch2/nightclub/README.md

 to Install:

-Unzip the mod file you just downloaded.
+Unzip nightclub_master.zip in your Minetest mods folder.

-it should be something like: nightclub-19.zip
+You'll 'prolly want to rename the dir to simply read "nightclub"

-then move the "nightclub" folder into your Minetest mods folder.
+The "_master" thing is a GitHub naming convention, and isn't needed for Minetest.

 ==============================================================================